icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 ice occurred aft of the heatable area.
 Frost formations caused rapid and large increases in drag with incipient stalling of the airfoil.

 ##Discussion

+This is a relatively long (69 page) publication.
+In the interest of brevity,
-This is a relatively long (69 page) page publication, so in the interest of brevity I will not detail all of its points, particularly about deicing system design.
+and to leave room for the extensive "Significance of Results" section, I will not detail all of its points, particularly about deicing system design.
 Readers are encouraged to read the full publication, available at [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068586).

 >The results presented herein were obtained with an 8-foot-chord NACA 651-212 airfoil model employing a hot-gas icing-protection system (ref.
 2).
-The airfoil study was conducted over tIe following range of icing and operating conditions:
+The airfoil study was conducted over the following range of icing and operating conditions:
 ```text
 Angle of attack, deg ....................
 2 to 8